JMPerez/karaoke/README.md

 * [jDataView](https://github.com/jDataView/jDataView) - a library that makes it super easy to read metadata from audio files, as explained on [Reading .mp3 ID3 tags in JavaScript](http://ericbidelman.tumblr.com/post/8343485440/reading-mp3-id3-tags-in-javascript).
 * [Kevin Cennis' gist](https://gist.github.com/kevincennis/3928503) - that shows the way to remove central panned sound.
-* [Happy by MMO](http://www.jamendo.com/en/track/1074874/happy) - it's a sample song I'm using for demo pourposes.
+* [Happy by MMO](http://www.jamendo.com/en/track/1074874/happy) - it's a sample song I'm using for demo purposes.
 It's free and legal for personal use.

 Installation
 --------------

+Clone the project.
+Then install its dependencies:

+`$ npm install`

+You can generate the output running `npm run build`.
+For generating an optimized build with minified CSS and JS, run `NODE_ENV=production npm run build`.

-Download it and open the `index.html` file.
-In order to play the demo song you need to start the code from a server, due to browser limitiations.
+You will end up having a `build` folder with the static files.
+In order to play the demo song you need to start the code from a server (a local one would work), due to browser limitations.

 Browser support
 --------------